offendingcommit/valdris/README.md

 ### For New DMs
 - Start with a single region or city
-- Use provided adventure hooks to kickstart your campaign
+- Use provided [Adventure Hooks](Adventure%20Hooks.md) to kickstart your campaign
 - Don't be afraid to make it your own!

 ### For Experienced DMs